torchbox/calmerge/README.md

 calmerge write ./calendars
 ```

-Each calendar will be saved as a `.ics` file based on its name to the `./calendars` directory.
+Each calendar will be saved as a `.ics` file based on its slug to the `./calendars` directory.

 ## Deployment